VeDono/react_dashboard_test_in_glivera-team/README.md

 ## Usage

-After starting the application, you can try to login or restore existing account.
+After starting the application, you can see a front-end demo of CRM.

 ## My contacts